In The News

-She found Heart to Home through the non-profit group A Place For Mom.
+She found Heart to Home through the non-profit referral agency.
 "For our family it was a painful, stressful, frightening time," she said.
 "We felt like we landed in a little oasis at Mendota Manor."

 Although they hoped her mother would be at Mendota Manor for one or two years, Breet said she died after three weeks.
 Even though it was for a short time, Breet said she praised the care her mother received through Heart to Home.